DamRsn/NeuralNote/PACKAGING.md

       ```commandline
       "C:\Program Files (x86)\Inno Setup 6\ISCC.exe" Installers\Windows\neuralnote.iss /DReleaseDir="cmake-build-release/NeuralNote_artefacts/Release"
       ```
-      `DReleaseDir` should indicate the path to the release directory containing the Standalone, VST3 and AU directory.
+      `DReleaseDir` should indicate the path to the release directory containing the Standalone and VST3 directories.

-The installer will be located in `Installer/Windows/Output`.
+The installer will be located in `Installers/Windows/Output`.